Excel-projects/Excel-Favorites/README.md

 How to install the VBA version
 1. Download the VBA Add-In file [here](https://github.com/aduguid/MicrosoftExcelFavorites/raw/master/VBA/Favorites.xlam?raw=true "Download the VBA Add-In").
 2. Copy the file to the XLSTART ```%AppData%\Microsoft\Excel\XLSTART\``` folder on your computer.
-3. Open Excel and the new ribbon should appear.
+3. Close all open instances of Excel and then launch Excel.
+The new ribbon should appear.

 ### VSTO
 How to install the VSTO version